+'''

-\$ sinfo
+$ sinfo

+PARTITION AVAIL

+TIMELIMIT

-PARTITION AVAIL TIMELIMIT NODES STATE NODELIST
+NODES STATE NODELIST

+infinite

+23

-workers up infinite 23 idle drg[01-23]
+idle drg[01-23]

+workers

+up

+infinite

+1

-proc up infinite 1 idle dragproc
+idle dragproc

+proc

+gu

+head

+infinite

+1

-head up infinite 1 idle dragnet
+idle dragnet

+up

+'''

 If you get an error on job submission that there are no resources in the cluster to ever satisfy your job, and you know this is wrong (no typo), you can see with the sinfo if there are nodes out of service.
 (SLURM may remove a node from a partition on misconfiguration or hardware malfunctioning.)